ootang2018/DataProcessing_rosbag2csv_StateTransitions/README.md

-# DataProcessing_rosbag2csv_StateTransitions
+# blimpDataProcessing
-transfer collected rosbag to state space transition pairs
+transfer collected rosbag to state space transition pairs and then proccessing as training/test data in csv format